-It is important that entities develop risk management frameworks and systems that are tailored to the needs of their organisation.
-Entities may choose to adapt some or all of the concepts contained in this information sheet to suit their specific needs or use alternative methodologies.
+It is important that entities develop risk management frameworks and systems that are tailored to the needs of their entity.
+Entities may choose to adapt some or all of the concepts contained in this information sheet to suittheir specific needs or use alternative methodologies.